Overview

 • Undertake a supervised placement to re-familiarise yourself with the workplace.

-• Study on a course funded by the Department for Education (DfE)'s Regional Improvement Plan Pilot (North West), free for social workers returning to practice in Greater Manchester, Cheshire or Merseyside.
+• Study on a course funded by the Department for Education (DfE)'s Regional Improvement Plan Pilot (North West), free for social workers returning to practice in Greater Manchester, Cheshire, Merseyside or Blackpool.

 Course dates